Ask Question

 RNA - In order for DNA to produce a protein, an intermediate step is required.
 In this step, DNA is transcribed into RNA (messenger RNA, or mRNA).
 The sequence of mRNA that encodes a protein is oriented in only one direction, which is known as the "sense" orientation.

-Salvage therapy -- a term often applied to combinations of chemotherapy drugs used to treat lymphomas after relapse in which the patient is either not responsive to standard protocols, or the patient has general health consideration (allergies, lung, or heart problems) that require the use of unusual combinations of treatment agents, dosing or dosing schedules.
+salvage therapy -- a term often applied to combinations of chemotherapy drugs used to treat lymphomas after relapse in which the patient is either not responsive to standard protocols, or the patient has general health consideration (allergies, lung, or heart problems) that require the use of unusual combinations of treatment agents, dosing or dosing schedules.
 Be aware that despite the negative connotation of "salvage," these novel treatments regimens can sometime achieve remissions.

 somatic mutation - a mutation (genetic defect) which is acquired by chance or by exposure to toxins.
 The majority of cancers result from somatic mutations.
 Compare with germline mutations that are inherited from your parents.